Elissa Shevinsky: Honors

 Lean Out: The Struggle for Gender Equality in Tech and Start-up Culture was listed by Inc. Magazine as one of the 100 best business books of 2015.

-In 2018, Shevinsky was named "Woman of the Decade" by Williams College in a speech where she announced she wanted to lead the way for the development and protection of privacy for the following decade.
+In 2018, Shevinsky was named "Woman of the Decade" by her alma mater Williams College in a speech where she announced she wanted to lead the way for the development and protection of privacy for the following decade.

-Personal life

-Shevinsky advocates for niceness and inclusivity in the workplace, especially within the tech and security industries.
-In a 2015 post on harassment and trolling in Silicon Valley, Shevinsky wrote: "I'd like to see less harassment.
-That's my position.
-Less harassment, for everyone.
-I do hope this isn't a controversial statement."
-When James Damore was fired by Google, Shevinsky was widely quoted saying that speech "questioning the technical qualifications of people based on race or gender" was potentially within the purview of Title VII of the Civil Rights Act, which prohibits employment discrimination based on race, color, religion, sex, and national origin.
-As a Press Lead for the 2018 HOPE conference in NYC, Shevinsky called for stronger enforcement of the Code of Conduct.